Graduate Student Equity and Inclusion Resources

 As part of our commitment to building a diverse and inclusive department, university, and discipline, the Department encourages graduate students to join caucuses and networks for populations underrepresented in academia, such as:

 - Latina Researchers Network

-- American Political Science Association caucuses, including the Women’s Caucus in Political Science, Latino Caucus, LGBT Caucus, Asian Pacific American Caucus, among others.
+- American Political Science Association caucuses, including the Women’s Caucus in Political Science, Latino Caucus, LGBT Caucus, Asian Pacific American Caucus, Migration and Citizenship Section, among others.